-- 1. We consider the improvement of occupational health and safety to be one of the most important issues for the Production Division, and as we conduct our business activities at each factory, we promote the creation of a safe, healthy, and comfortable workplace by eliminating harmful work environments that may lead to injury - 2.
-We continuously improve our health and safety management system by setting appropriate occupational health and safety goals at each factory and reviewing the - 3.
-We strive to improve occupational health and safety by complying with laws such as the Industrial Safety and Health Act and rules relating to occupational health and safety established by the company and workplace. - 4.
-Each facility eliminates hazards and causes of harm in the workplace through risk assessments and promotes activities with the goal of completely eliminating all potential hazards.
+- 1. We consider the improvement of occupational health and safety to be one of the most important issues for the Production Division, and as we conduct our business activities at each factory, we promote the creation of a safe, healthy, and comfortable workplace by eliminating harmful work environments that may lead to injury or illness. - We continuously improve our health and safety management system by setting appropriate occupational health and safety goals at each factory and reviewing them annually. - We strive to improve occupational health and safety by complying with laws such as the Industrial Safety and Health Act and rules relating to occupational health and safety established by the company and workplace. - 4.
+Each facility eliminates hazards and causes of harm in the work-

-- 5. Each facility promotes the occupational health and safety management system with the active participation and consultation of - 6.
-We acknowledge that the occurrence of accidents and injuries is a direct reflection of the nature and culture of the workplace, and we promote activities to develop correct habits through the use of the - employees at each plant through education, training, and awareness campaigns, and we facilitate the timely release of information relating to occupational health and safety within and outside the nem annually. occupational health and safety management system.
-IR Ac tional health and safety by complying 7 This occupational health and safety policy is disseminated to all ,
+- place through risk assessments and promotes activities with the goal of completely eliminating all potential hazards. - Each facility promotes the occupational health and safety management system with the active participation and consultation of all employees. - 6.
+We acknowledge that the occurrence of accidents and injuries is a direct reflection of the nature and culture of the workplace, and we promote activities to develop correct habits through the use of the occupational health and safety management system. - 7.
+This occupational health and safety policy is disseminated to all employees at each plant through education, training, and awareness campaigns, and we facilitate the timely release of information relating to occupational health and safety within and outside the Production Division.

-Production Division.